facet-lang/facet/README.md

-# Facet: a call-by-value functional language with algebraic effects, runners, quantitative type theory, and staging
+# Facet: a call-by-value functional language with algebraic effects, quantitative type theory, and staging

 _Caveat lector:_ facet is quite new, and this document is primarily aspirational.
 Many things do not work, are not implemented, or are poorly thought-out.